 With an extensive background in concrete structure and demolition, Rock Creek Excavation is poised to provide a service to those in need of a big company service at a small company price.

 After being in the commercial market for many years, my focus is to simplify the projects we take on and give our customers a hands on approach to each project.
 You will work one-on-one with me and I will guide you through every detail of the pool demolition process.
 I will learn about your vision, backyard space, budget and timeline.
 Then, we will create a unique plan to make your dream a reality.
-Even if your dream is destruction, I will work with your every thought to give you the best result as a demolition contractor.
+Even if your dream is pool removal and destruction, I will work with your every thought to give you the best result as a demolition contractor.
 With each job, my clients get my mobile phone number and the confidence that the project will go smoothly.
 My extensive network allows access to the materials and machinery to fit all the projects we take on.

 Demolition of your in-ground pool is our specialty.
 View Portfolio of Previous Work.